MikeGawi/ePiframe/README.md

 ## Hardware required

-* A Raspberry Pi (Zero W, 1, 2 were tested, but I am sure all will work)
+* A Raspberry Pi (Zero W, 1, 2 were tested but I am sure all will work)
-* [e-Paper Waveshare SPI display](https://www.waveshare.com/product/raspberry-pi/displays/e-paper.htm) (7.5 inch black and white with RasPi HAT was used but probably all B/W will work out-of-the-box, the rest will with small modifications)
+* [e-Paper Waveshare SPI display](https://www.waveshare.com/product/raspberry-pi/displays/e-paper.htm) (7.5 inch black and white with RasPi HAT was used but probably all B&W will work out-of-the-box, the rest will with small modifications)
 * Raspberry Pi power supply (as display is usually powered from RasPi HAT then 3A 5V is preferred)
 * Photo frame (for 7.5 inch screen I used 13x18cm /5''x7''/ with printed parts)